Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 4. Get your pull request approved as you normally would.
 When you're ready to merge your code into the `main` branch and deploy the updated app, double-check your version numbers in the previous steps are still right compared to what's in `main` (somebody else could have merged in code recently and changed the version numbers since you last checked - if you need to, update the version numbers before merging).

-5. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to the external URL for [the API endpoint on AWS](#api-deployment-on-aws) -- not to your localhost or its IP address, otherwise the app won't be able to connect to the API when it's installed on someone's phone.
+5. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to the external URL `'https://the-sta.com'` -- not to your localhost or its IP address, otherwise the app won't be able to connect to the API when it's installed on someone's phone.

    ## Google Play Store (Android)